Effective Date: 7/31/2024 (see Revision Log for what changed on this date; use Questions & Feedback form to interact with University Controller staff)

 Internet Connections

-Internet connections from a personal location No Unless approved on a temporary basis by the appropriate Vice President or Vice Chancellor of Finance or her/his designee
+Internet connections from a personal location No Unless approved on a temporary basis by the appropriate Vice President or Vice Chancellor of Finance or their designee.

 License Fees, Memberships, or Dues